-Information Services announces the opening of the new Digital Media Commons in Snell Library.
+Information Technology Services announces the opening of the new Digital Media Commons in Snell Library.
 Supported by Library and IS technology staff, the new Digital Media Commons facility will be integrated with the Library’s existing and enhanced recording studio rooms, providing a comprehensive facility for audio and video creation and multimedia projects.
 New animation, 3D-modeling, and game-design software will allow users to create and present interactive media-rich content.
 The facility will have extensive data-analysis capabilities and GIS/mapping and CAD tools that will provide users with the ability to work across disciplinary boundaries to build complex simulation models and explore innovative solutions to real-world problems.

 This cutting-edge facility will be available 24 hours a day, seven days a week, and will include: